anderssandstrom/e3-ecmcPlugin_FFT/README.md

 ### FFT GUI (only FFT plot)

 A simple tool, [ecmcFFTGui.py](tools/ecmcFFTGui.py), to visualize the calculated spectrum can be found in the tools directory.
+The GUI connects to the plugin records over pypics framwork.

 Example: ecmcFFTGui.py help printout
 ```